apache/trafficcontrol/docs/source/api/deliveryserviceserver.rst

 	}}

 ..
-[2] Users with the "admin" or "operations" roles will be able to modify ALL server-to-Delivery-Service assignments, whereas all other users can only assign servers to the Delivery Services their Tenant has permissions to edit.
+[2] Users with the "admin" or "operations" roles will be able to modify ALL server-to-Delivery-Service assignments, whereas all other users can only assign servers to the :term:`Delivery Service`\ s their Tenant has permissions to edit.